-Legal Service might not achieve income targets.
-An increase in demand for social services teams, housing & litigation, and a downturn in work on planning.
+Legal Service might not achieve income targets. • An increase in demand for social services teams, housing & litigation, and a downturn in work on planning.
 This will increase the workload for an already stretched social services team, and reduce the income obtained from planning transactions. social services team to cope with the increased workload The planning team will focus less on development work and more on enforcement issues and other areas of work.
-Organisation Learning, C culture & Children's Services Learning City Partnership Increase in 16-18 not in education, employment and training (NEET) particularly amongst apprenticeships and in construction where is a number of redundancies.
+Organisation Learning, C ulture & Children's Services Learning City Partnership Increase in 16-18 not in education, employment and training (NEET) particularly amongst apprenticeships and in construction where is a number of redundancies.
 Negative impact on work experience placements for 14-19 year olds particularly amongst sole traders who may not have enough work to support a short two week placement.
 Work with providers and agencies to collect intelligence Look at ways to continue support and training.
 The regional has substantial public funding to support those facing or made redundant via Job Centre Plus and Learning & Skills Council.
 Engage employers (sector by sector) to continue to upskill in the city.
-81, 117, A Learning City 163, 165 Early Years Bad debts impacting on sustainability of childcare provision as there is less demand and therefore less provision for childcare.
+81, 117, 163, 165 A Learning City Early Years Bad debts impacting on sustainability of childcare provision as there is less demand and therefore less provision for childcare.
 Inability to offer sufficient and sustainable childcare Increase in number of enquiries to 2 year old pathfinder as people lose their jobs.
 Proactive monitoring Promote take up of child tax credits Salary payback schemes Debt management Marketing & Communications Asking all early education providers how this is effecting them.
-This info will be available mid Feb and form part of the sufficiency A Learning City

-Housing and Adult Social Services assessment refresh.
-Info already provided to Department of Children Schools and Families (DCSF) who are urgently looking at ways of addressing sustainability due to the economic downturn Social Services Increase domestic violence and effects on health .
-Increased demand for debt counselling and insolvency services, placing pressure on organisations such as CAB and York Credit Union and third sector organisations who are ill equipped to meet rising demand (and are at least partially grant funded by CYC - increased demand for council support therefore) associated increased risk of CYC having to write of bad debts Family intervention services Develop a corporate debt strategy.
-Introduce a single point of contact for debt and benefits advice (or ensuring that all customer reception points that deal with debt are equally well informed across the range of council services).
-Provision of debt advice sessions in communities (Kingsway West project).
-Provide new council tenants with a financial health check and ensure they are claiming all they are entitled to.
+This info will be available mid Feb and form part of the sufficiency A Learning City assessment refresh.
+Info already provided to Departm Children Schools and Families (urgently looking at ways of addre sustainability due to the econom DCSF) who are essing Housing and and Adult Social Services Social Services Increase domestic violence and effects on health.
+Increased demand for debt counselling and insolvency services, placing pressure on organisations such as CAB and York Credit Union and third sector organisations who are ill equipped to meet rising demand (and are at least partially grant funded by CYC - increased demand for council support therefore) associated increased risk of CYC having to write of bad debts Family intervention services Develop a corporate debt strategoral to the point of contain benefits advice (or ensuring that reception points that deal with deal well informed across the range of services).
+Provision of debt advice session communities (Kingsway West provide new council tenants with health check and ensure they are they are entitled to. act for debt and tall customer ebt are equally of council as in roject).
 A Healthy City A Thriving City Housing Private housing development almost at a standstill - delays in delivering more affordable homes and unlikely to meet year one and two LAA NI .
 New housing developments do not complete because Government funding for housing frequently requires match funding from private sector or capital receipts which may not be available.
-Work with housing associations and developers to bring forward building of the affordable homes schemes.
-Looking to increase numbers of affordable homes where possible (including looking at intermediate housing market).
-Golden Triangle Partnership mortgage rescue scheme.
-155, 156 A Sustainable City A Thriving City
+Work with housing associations developers to bring forward build affordable homes schemes.
+Looking to increase numbers of homes where possible (including intermediate housing market).
+Golden Triangle Partnership mo scheme. affordable g looking at A Sustainable City A Thriving City